 INLIVIAN will continue its advocacy campaign to foster a greater understanding of the complexity of the affordable housing problem in Charlotte and increase the probability that sufficient public support can be generated to protect important housing subsidy programs on the federal, state, and local levels.
-INLIVIAN will educate partners and the community-at-large about its mission by continuing to implement strategies that engage others in its advocacy efforts for more funding for housing and services.
-INLIVIAN will need more allies to be successful in maintaining current subsidy levels in this difficult budget climate and in an environment of growing demand for agency services.
+INLIVIAN will educate partners and the community at large about its mission by continuing to implement strategies that engage others in its advocacy efforts for more funding to facilitate the development of additional affordable housing and support services.
+INLIVIAN will need more allies to successfully maintain current subsidy levels in this challenging budget climate and an environment of growing demand for agency services.